 Select the YouTube-enabled Floodlight activity you want to use to count conversions.

-In the Bidding section, enter your target CPM or maximum cost per view bid based on the bidding type you’re using with this line item.
+- In the Bid strategy section, enter your target CPM or maximum cost per view bid based on the bidding type you’re using with this line item.

-In the Ads section, follow the steps to set up an ad based on the format.
-Note that you can only use videos from YouTube channels that are linked to your Display & Video 360 advertiser.
+- In the Ads section, follow the steps to set up an ad based on the format.
+You can only use videos from YouTube channels that are linked to your Display & Video 360 advertiser.

 Click Create to save your new line item.